abrown17nd/NeuralNetwork_Hurricanes/README.md

 0077   19.00   503.6     -3.82     60.0    5829  -999  -999.00   -999.00   -999.00    10    -0.9    5829     0   0   0   0      16.073   -55.990
 0078   19.25  -999.0   -999.00   -999.0    -999    58     8.64     -7.29     -4.63    10  -999.0    -999     0   0   0   0    -999.000  -999.000
 0079   19.50   504.1     -3.80     61.2    5822  -999  -999.00   -999.00   -999.00    10    -0.9    5822     0   0   0   0      16.073   -55.991

+## Semester project Part 3: First update

+Writen by ChatGPT to describe how the LSTM was created:
+This script builds and trains an LSTM (Long Short-Term Memory) neural network using PyTorch to predict atmospheric pressure (p_mb) based on sequential weather data from a CSV file (data_try_1.csv).
+It first loads the data, fills missing values, and normalizes key features (p_mb, t_c, rh_percent, z_m, ws_m_s) using MinMax scaling.
+The script then groups data by header_id, extracts time-series sequences, and prepares them as input for the LSTM.
+The model consists of two LSTM layers and a fully connected layer to predict the next pressure value in the sequence.
+It trains the model using Mean Squared Error (MSE) loss and the Adam optimizer, logging progress every 10 epochs.
+After training, the script makes a sample prediction and converts it back to the original scale.
+Throughout execution, key steps and results are logged to both the console and a log file (training_log.txt) for easy debugging and monitoring.